- What is UOWmail?

 SharePoint Online is a multipurpose server solution used for creating sites, sharing documents and collaborating within the Office 365 SharePoint service.
 It is available via the “Sites” link in your UOW mail and includes “OneDrive” which gives you 1TB of cloud based storage.

-Lync Online is a conferencing and communications package with support for instant messaging, web conferencing, VoIP calls and video chats.
-It is a media rich replacement for Windows Messenger.
-Lync online is available via the “Calendar” link in your UOWmail for setting up online meetings.
-You can also download the Lync application for your computer or mobile device for web conferencing, video chats, etc.
+Lync Online provides access to conferencing and communications with support for instant messaging, web conferencing, VoIP calls and video chats.
+Lync Online is available via the "calendar" link in your UOWmail for setting up online meetings.
+You can also download the Lync application for your computer or mobile device for web conferencing, video chats etc.

 Yes, if you are linking to your email from a URL make sure that you are using outlook.com/uowmail.edu.au